 Milwaukee Wrongful Death Attorney

 A suit for the loss of a loved one due to the negligent act of another person is generally referred to as a “wrongful death” lawsuit.
-Understanding the wrongful death law in Wisconsin can be very complicated, especially when you are going through the grief and trauma of having recently lost a spouse, child, parent or another relative.
-Our Wisconsin wrongful death attorneys at Welcenbach Law Offices have over sixty combined years of experience in handling wrongful death claims and also in bringing claims on behalf of an estate for wrongful death for the surviving beneficiaries.
+Understanding the wrongful death law in Wisconsin can be very complicated, especially when you are going through the grief and trauma of having recently lost a spouse, child, parent, or another relative.
+Our Milwaukee wrongful death attorneys at Welcenbach Law Offices have over sixty combined years of experience in handling wrongful death claims and also in bringing claims on behalf of an estate for wrongful death for the surviving beneficiaries.

 Wrongful Death Survival Claims

 The survival claim refers to the claims that can be brought on behalf of an estate, which would stand in the shoes of the person whose fatality has been caused.
 The survival action is brought by the estate, and the estate is entitled to recover medical bills, funeral expenses, lost income, lost earning capacity, and pain and suffering.
 In some cases, the injured person may have already started a lawsuit but then passed away due to the injury during the time that the lawsuit is pending.
 In this case, the estate will again step into that person’s shoes and seek to recover the past pain and suffering and other financial losses.

 Loss of Society and Companionship Claims

 The loss of society claim due to the wrongful death, on the other hand, is a claim that belongs to the person’s loved ones who are the beneficiaries under the Wisconsin wrongful death statute.
 Under the wrongful death statute, a limit of $350,000 for a deceased adult and $500,000 for a minor child is the cap for the total recovery.
 Again, this is not a per person limit but the total amount that may be recovered in addition to pecuniary or financial losses.